Inverness, Scotland

 If you are thinking about moving to Inverness, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Inverness, can vary greatly depending on the type and size of the property.
 As of recent data, the average price for a property in Inverness is approximately in the mid to high five-figure range in GBP.
-However, it's important to note that prices can fluctuate and may be higher or lower depending on the specific area within Inverness," commented one expat who made the move to Inverness.
+However, it's important to note that prices can fluctuate and may be higher or lower depending on the specific area within Inverness," said one expat who made the move to Inverness.

 Where should I setup a bank account in Inverness?